 Using Bioluminescent Xenograft to Track Depression-promoted Cancer Invasion

 Cheng et al. hypothesized that focal adhesion kinase (FAK) mediates depression-promoted prostate cancer.
 To test it, one needs to establish that:

 - Prostate cancer invasion is exacerbated in depressed mice as compared to non-depressed mice.

 - FAK is responsible for depression-promoted cancer invasion.

 To validate the first point, appropriate behavioral tests need to show depression-like behaviors in the subject mice.
-To validate the second and third points, an in vivo visualization tool like BLI is needed to track tumor invasion.
+To validate the second and third points, in vivo visualization tool like BLI is needed to track tumor invasion.

 Therefore, the researchers first exposed mice to unpredictable mild stress and showed depression-like behaviors using three behavioral tests.

 |Sucrose Preference Test||Animals are presented with either plain water or a sucrose drink.
 Reduced sucrose preference is correlated with depression.||Reduced sucrose consumption after stress exposure|

 |Forced Swimming Test||Also known as the “Behavioral despair test”.
 Rodents are placed in a confined space filled with water.
 Their escape immobility time is measured as a readout of depression.||Increased immobility time after stress exposure|

 |Tail Suspension Test||An animal is suspended from a box from the top, unable to touch any surfaces.
 The immobile period in which the animal gives up trying to escape is indicative of depression-like behavior.||Increased immobility time after stress exposure|